pnp/powerplatform-samples/samples/sharepoint-mytools/README.md

 Follow the instructions below to deploy this sample to your tenant.
 Once deployed, the end user app (My Tools) is designed to be embedded within a SharePoint page.

-I woild recommend using the 'Embed' Web Part and defining your own size.
+I would recommend using the 'Embed' Web Part and defining your own size.
 This works much better than the native Power Apps Web Part in terms of how it looks on the page.

 The recommended size is as follows: